ReplicaMark5/A2-Prep---Simulation/AI/clean/Chapter 6.md

 > [!info] Survival Kit Requirement #7
 > "Always keep in mind that in SO, we can only estimate an approximate Pareto set, and that a computational burden is associated with SO. **The concepts illustrated in Figure 6.11 are very important to understand.**"
-> **Emphasis**: Figure 6.11 is explicitly called "very important" - understand it thoroughly

 > [!danger] Key Insight
 > In SO and MOSO, every simulation run costs time.